mythical-corp/project-unicorn/README.md

 # Project-Unicorn

-The pipelines are designed to run per Azure tenant. <br>
+The pipelines are designed to run in 2 Azure tenant. <br>
 For that, I have configured 2 GitHub Environments [tenant-A, tenant-B] that map to each Azure tenant.<br>
 Each environment contains service principal details stored securely as GitHub Secrets.
 The details are used to authenticate the pipeline to Azure by impersonating a service principal in that tenant.
 The service principal uses Entra ID configured Federated credentials and authorizes the workflow to use OIDC tokens: